College of Letters & Science

 Directed Study courses do not count toward the minimum credits required in the major.

-Students should call the undergraduate advisor (608-263-1785) to obtain more detailed information about the major and to make an appointment with the advisor.
+Students should contact the undergraduate advisor (email@example.com, 263-1785) to obtain more detailed information about the major, including declaring, and to make an appointment.

-Honors in the Major in gender and women's studies is intended for students who are eager to experience the excitement of original research and who wish to graduate with the best possible undergraduate training in the discipline.
+Honors in the Major in Gender and Women's Studies is intended for students who are eager to experience the excitement of original research and who wish to graduate with the best possible undergraduate training in the discipline.
 Honors in the Major is especially appropriate for those who are considering graduate work in gender and women's studies or who want rigorous training in research, reasoning, and writing skills useful to a wide range of career choices.
-Students should consult with the department advisor to determine the best way to fulfill honors requirements and how to make the most of the Honors in the Major experience in the field.
+Students should consult with the department advisor to determine the best way to fulfill honors requirements and how to make the most out of the Honors in the Major experience in the field.

-To earn the B.A. or B.S. with Honors in the Major in gender and women’s studies, students must satisfy both the requirements for the major and the following additional requirements:
+To earn the B.A. or B.S. with Honors in the Major in Gender and Women’s Studies, students must satisfy both the requirements for the Research Track in the major AND the following additional requirements:

 - Achieve a GPA of at least 3.3 out of 4.0 in all gender and women's studies courses at the time of graduation.